You're Not Your Personality (And Science Now Confirms It)

 Why Hypnosis Completes the Loop

 Personality change isn’t just about setting goals, journaling better, or paying a coach to ask you questions and keep you “accountable.”
+It’s about shifting the subconscious patterns that make realizing those goals feel either frictionless, or impossible.

 It’s not magic or woo-woo.
 It’s accessing the subconscious mind directly, without the conscious, thinking mind throwing all manner of blocks and resistance into the mix.
 (You likely already know exactly how that works.)

-Transformations that might normally take months of repetitive brain and willpower training can unfold far more easily - as if your brain’s “autopilot” is helping rewrite your personality in the direction you choose.
+Transformations that might normally take months of repetitive brain and willpower training can unfold far more easily and efficiently - as if your brain's "autopilot" is helping rewrite your personality in the direction you choose.

 Final Words from the Story

-CBS’s Susan Spencer closed the Sunday Morning segment with a light, but pointed question:
+CBS’s Susan Spencer closed the Sunday Morning segment with a light but pointed question:

 “For all the people sitting out there watching this with their completely unsatisfactory personalities… what advice do you have?”